tanusattri/EchoHeal-CRM-/README.md

 Modern CRM systems excel at sending campaigns but often struggle when communication breaks.

-A failed WhatsApp message, undelivered SMS, or routing failure typically requires manual intervention, leading to lost engagement opportunities and poor customer experiences.
+A failed WhatsApp message, undelivered SMS or routing failure typically requires manual intervention, leading to lost engagement opportunities and poor customer experiences.

 EchoHeal reimagines CRM as an intelligent communication system.

 Rather than simply reporting failures, the platform actively responds to them through AI-powered recovery workflows, ensuring customer communication continues even when delivery channels fail.

-This creates a more resilient, automated, and adaptive engagement pipeline.
+This creates a more resilient, automated and adaptive engagement pipeline.

 ---